vuthanhtung2412/nvim-config/learning_notes.md

   - even though `gsa` seems like a lit it is only one key away from the default `sa`
 - vi? : select inner of custom block (for example that surrounded by `<text></text>`)
   - Normally you can do `vii` since they normally have the same indentation
+- _ : to go the beginning of the line ignore leading white space

 ## Useful gesture for a standard text editor